 U.S. Citizenship and Immigration Services (USCIS) issues certain permanent residents a conditional green card which is valid for a two-year period.
 In order to remain a permanent resident, a conditional permanent resident generally must file a petition to “remove the conditions” during the 90 days before the card expires.
 Do not use Form I-90 to renew a conditional green card.

 Upon successfully removing conditions on residence, the permanent resident (along with any children that filed on the same petition) will become lawful permanent residents with 10-year green cards.

 Removing Conditions – Marriage

 Your status is conditional, because you must prove that you did not get married to evade the immigration laws of the United States.
 The conditional green card is like a probation period for two years during which the couple builds a record of their married relationship together.
-At the end of that period the couple files Form I-751, Petition to Remove Conditions on Residence, in addition to evidence of a bona fide marriage.
+At the end of that period the couple files Form I-751, Petition to Remove Conditions on Residence, and other supporting documents as evidence of a bona fide marriage.